Reno River Festival at Wingfield Park

 Reno River Festival Street Closures

 The Reno River Festival has a fairly small impact on downtown Reno traffic.
-Only one main street will be closed on May 9 and 10 - Arlington Avenue between First Street on the north and Court Street on the south.
+Only one main street will be closed on May 13 and 14 - Arlington Avenue between First Street on the north and Court Street on the south.
 This section of Arlington includes a bridge over the Truckee River.
 Nearby streets, however, get crowded, there won't be any parking, and there will be lots of pedestrians.
+The Reno River Roll will result in some street closures around the Virginia Street Bridge on Saturday, May 13, during the event, which starts at 11:30 a.m.
 It is simply best to park a bit further away (see above) and walk to the event.

 About Dogs at the Reno River Festival - Do not bring your dogs.
 The policy prohibiting dogs at Reno events is in effect at the Reno River Festival.
 Only legitimate service dogs will be allowed in the event area.